fatihtelis/react-lorem-ipsum/README.md

 In addition to Lorem Ipsum text, you can generate **random names, surnames, full names** and **usernames** to fill the fields about users randomly.

-👍 React Lorem Ipsum is a zero-dependency, lightweight, easy-to-use package.
+👍 React Lorem Ipsum is a zero-dependency, easy-to-use package.

 [![NPM version][npm-image]][npm-url]
 [![npm download][download-image]][download-url]